Jamaican diaspora: Canada

 In Toronto, the Jamaican community is also large, with a metropolitan population of approximately 200,330 (3.4%).
-Jamaican populated areas of the city are located in the neighbourhoods of Rexdale in Etobicoke; Jane and Finch, Downsview and Lawrence Heights in North York; Malvern and West Hill in Scarborough; Regent Park, Alexandra Park, and Parkdale in Old Toronto; and Weston, Mount Dennis, Silverthorn, and Oakwood–Vaughan in York, which also includes a Little Jamaica district that is identifiable along Eglinton Avenue West.
+Jamaican populated areas of the city are located in the neighbourhoods of Rexdale in Etobicoke; Jane and Finch, Downsview and Lawrence Heights in North York; Malvern and West Hill in Scarborough; Regent Park, Alexandra Park, and Parkdale in Old Toronto; and Weston, Mount Dennis, Silverthorn and Oakwood–Vaughan in York, which also includes a Little Jamaica district that is identifiable along Eglinton Avenue West.
 In recent years, many Jamaicans have been moving out to suburbs such as Mississauga, Brampton and Ajax.
 The Jamaican community has had an influence on Toronto's culture.
 Caribana (the celebration of Caribbean culture) is an annual event in the city.
 The parade is held downtown on the first Saturday of August, shutting down a portion of Lake Shore Boulevard.
 Jamaica Day is in July, and the Jesus in the City parade attracts many Jamaican Christians.
 Reggae and dancehall are popular among Toronto's youth, of various ethnic backgrounds.

-Outside the Greater Toronto Area, cities such as Montreal, Ottawa, and Hamilton also have sizable Jamaican communities.
+Outside the Greater Toronto Area, cities such as Montreal, Ottawa and Hamilton also have sizable Jamaican communities.

 Other locations

-More recently many resort- and wild-life-management-skilled Jamaicans have been trending emigration toward such far-flung nations as Australia, New Zealand (especially in Wellington and, to a lesser extent, Auckland), Mexico, Japan, Malaysia and Indonesia.
+More recently many resort- and wild-life-management-skilled Jamaicans have been trending emigration toward such far-flung nations as Australia, New Zealand (especially in Wellington and, to a lesser extent, Auckland), Mexico, Guatemala, El Salvador, Peru, Ecuador, Chile, Argentina, Venezuela, Liberia, Taiwan, Japan, Malaysia and Indonesia.

 Jamaica continues to have a severe problem with barrel children - those left with family members (primarily grand parents) or selected guardians, by parents seeking a better life abroad.
 The term "barrel children" refers to the common practice of shipping goods, gifts and necessities in shipping barrels to these children (and family members).
 Once the parents become financially or legally stable, the children usually join the parents abroad.